ZachariahIdiculla/SquirrelSystem-COS730Assignment3/README.md

 The Squirrel System is a POS system.
-The functionalities to add orders, manage orders and manage inventory <br/>
+There are functionalities to add orders, manage orders and manage inventory <br/>

 Zachariah Idiculla <br/>
 u17067210 <br/>